Valley Stream State Park

+Like Hempstead Lake State Park, Valley Stream State Park contained Cornell's Pond, a feeder reservoir for the Ridgewood Reservoir.

+History

 This park opened in 1928 together with Southern State Parkway, Hempstead Lake State Park, Belmont Lake State Park, and Heckscher State Park.
 Initially the park included Cornell's Pond, which had a freshwater beach that charged an admission fee of 10 cents.
 Crowded and unsanitary conditions led local residents to lobby for its closing in 1947.
 In 1958, the state to transferred the park's southern portion with this pond to the Village of Valley Stream.
 It reopened as the village-operated Arthur J. Hendrickson Park.